statechannels/website/server/docs/getting-started.md

 4. Listening for other players to take their turns
 5. Leaving a game when it’s over

-You will create this file and all the functionality by following this guide.

-Counterfactual nodes implement the interactions between these two components

-dapp UI ( HighRoller.js ) < -- 1 -- > Counterfactual Node < -- 2 -- > GameLogic (HighRoller.sol)

-in three ways:

-1. **Starting a channel** - When users request / agree to play a game, the UI passes the request (via connection 1) to the Counterfactual node.
-The node then instantiates a state channel based on the game logic described by the contract (connection 2).
-Any staked funds the state channel requires are drawn from the Counterfactual wallet inside MetaMask.

-2. **State management in a channel** - In an open channel, requests to modify state are passed to the CF node (via connection 1).
-The node calls the pure functions of the solidity contract (via connection 2) to verify that requests to modify state are valid, and to alter the state accordingly.
-The node makes updated state available to members of the channel (via connection 1).

-3. **Ending a game**  - When the game is over, the dapp (HighRoller.js) must request (via connection 1) that the node end the game.
-In turn, the CF node will (via connection 2) verify that the game is over, and if it is over, have the contract implement the transactions that resolve the game.

 ### In this Getting Start Guide, you’ll learn how to:

-1. Instantiate a Counterfactual NodeProvider
+1. Create a new Counterfactual project repo
-2. Connect the NodeProvider to a blockchain contract through an AppFactory instance
+1. Create an `AppFactory` instance, which will specify the application logic
-3. Use the AppFactory’s `.proposeInstallVirtual()` method to propose a new virtual state channel based on the AppFactory instance’s settings (including stakes and game logic)
+1. Use the `AppFactory`'s `proposeInstallVirtual()` method to propose a new virtual state channel
-4. Use the NodeProvider’s `.on()`  method to listen for accepted installs and updated state in the channel
+1. Use a Counterfactual `NodeProvider`'s `.on()` method to listen for accepted installs and updated state in the virtual channel
-5. Use the AppInstance’s `.takeAction()` method to propose updates to state in the channel
+1. Use the `AppFactory`'s `takeAction()` method to propose updates to state in the virtual channel
-6. Use the AppInstance’s `.uninstall()` method to propose closing and resolving the channel
+1. Use the `AppFactory`'s `uninstall()` method to propose closing and resolving the virtual channel